 “Is it me?”
 I joked.
 Daphne punched my arm in a friendly manner.
 “Ow!”
 I said.

 “It’s Lance.”
 Oh great, she had a crush on one of the best looking guys in school.
-That guy looked better than me, even if my bruises got away.
+That guy looked better than me.

 “Do you know him?”